Inslee says more restrictions could be needed beyond the May 4 stay-home to battle coronavirus

 Down the path, Katherine Kim agreed.
 “It’s a good idea.
 Not a big deal,” the 32-year-old said.
 “They’re just trying to keep everyone safe and we’re in a pandemic.
 You can just run in your neighborhood.”

-Not all Seattle neighborhoods have sidewalks to run and walk on, and not all residents have gardens to tend, noted Melissa Hall, who lives in Fremont and who shared concerns about the city’s park closures on social media.
+Not all Seattle neighborhoods have sidewalks to run and walk on, and not all residents have gardens to tend, noted Melissa Hall, who lives in Fremont and shared concerns about the city’s park closures on social media.
 Inslee has deemed exercise an essential activity.

 “The problem is that we have to have the space for this essential activity,” Hall said, suggesting the city close some streets to cars or open golf courses for people to use as parks.
 “If you have crowding, it is because there isn’t enough.
 Taking 40% away isn’t a realistic answer.”